Home

 1. Denial of Access

-Appeals of denial of access must be made in writing and sent to the U.S. Department of State, Appeals Officer, HST Room B266, 2201 C Street, NW, Washington, DC 20520.
+Appeals of denial of access must be made in writing and sent to the U.S. Department of State, Appeals Office, Information Access Programs (A/SKS/IAP), 2201 C Street N.W., Suite B266, Washington, DC 20520-0000.
 The appeal letter should state why the requester disagrees with the determination and provide any additional supporting information.
 This might include examples of material previously released by the State Department.

 2. Fee Waiver/Expedited Processing

-The Department's decision to refuse to waive or reduce fees, or grant expedition, may also be appealed by writing to U.S. Department of State, Appeals Officer, HST Room B266, 2201 C Street, NW, Washington, DC 20520.
+The Department's decision to refuse to waive or reduce fees, or grant expedition, may also be appealed by writing to U.S. Department of State, Appeals Office, Information Access Programs (A/SKS/IAP), 2201 C Street N.W., Suite B266, Washington, DC 20520-0000.
 The appeal letter should contain as much information and documentation as possible to support the request for a waiver or reduction of fees.

 9. Mandatory Declassification Review (MDR) Top